 By Trevor Schakohl

-The City of Oakland and Oakland Rising did not immediately respond to the Daily Caller News Foundation’s requests for comment.
+The FBI did not immediately respond to the Daily Caller News Foundation’s request for further comment.